pran-7-5/eco_style/README.md

 House construction
 ------------------------

-never build cement house(those who live near earthquake zones)
+never build cement house(especially those who live near earthquake zones)

 wood and mud combined houses are best and you will be so happy